Ray Hore

-Ray Hore (born 1954–55) is an Australian professional golfer.
+Ray Hore (born 9 June 1954) is an Australian professional golfer.

 Early life

-Hore is from Camden, New South Wales, a suburb of Sydney.
-As a youth he honed his skills at golf courses in Sydney.
+Hore is from Cobbitty, New South Wales, a rural hamlet near Camden on the outskirts of Sydney.
+As a youth he completed his golfing apprenticeship at Royal Sydney Golf Club.

 Golf career

 Hore first received media attention at the 1974 South Australian Open.
 In the second round, he broke the course record at Glenelg Golf Club with a 66 (−6).
 He received A$2,000 for breaking the course record and a case of the club's red wine.
 During the third round, played in "icy winds and rain," Hore came back to the field slightly with a 74 (+2).
 He was tied for the lead with David Galloway and Randall Vines at 215 (−1).
 In the final round, all 54-hole leaders played one-over-par golf on the front nine.
 All remained joint leaders.
 Vines and Galloway then dropped shots early on the back nine while Hore birdied the 11th.
 Hore now led by two.
 Galloway then made a "magnificent" eagle on the 13th to briefly tie but Hore, playing behind, soon birdied to regain the lead.
 On the 14th hole, however, Hore hit his drive into the woods and made bogey.
 Playing partner Vines also bogeyed, however, as did Galloway ahead.
 Hore still held the lead.
 On the par-4 15th, Hore hit a "pinsplitting" approach and made the birdie putt to expand his lead.
 On the 18th tee, he had a two stroke lead over Galloway and three over Vines.
 Hore "betrayed his first sign of strain" when his second shot landed in a grove of trees near the practice area.
 His third shot then went over the green.
 Vines, meanwhile, made birdie to finish at 289 (+1) with Galloway.
 Hore, however, managed to chip on and make bogey for a one stroke win.
 It was his first professional win.